 Tonight we have a special and quite rare celestial event.
-The moon will be new for the second time this month, making it a “black” moon (as opposed to the “blue” moon which is the second full moon of the same month.)
-In addition, the moon will be marginally closer to the earth, making it appear larger to the human eye and hence a “super” moon.
+In the world’s Eastern Hemisphere, he moon will be new for the second time this month, making it a “black” moon (as opposed to the “blue” moon which is the second full moon of the same month.)*

 We can pay attention to how our dreams change as the cycles of the moon change – are they more reflective and introspective at the new moon, and more expansive and celebratory at the full moon?

 The new moon is like the dark universal womb where new life can be created and new growth begins.
-From this dark and sacred space our secret, awesome magical selves can arise and reveal themselves in the light of the waxing moon, until we grow into fullness.
+From this black and sacred space our secret, awesome, magical selves can arise and reveal themselves in the light of the waxing moon, until we grow into fullness.
 With a black moon, this energy is enhanced and the creative forces even more powerful within us.

 Tonight, your dreams may reveal more than you had expected.
 Focus inwards, pay attention.
 Your dreams may help you achieve your most deeply held hopes and visions, they may help you move past obstacles, and they may even heal you.
 Tomorrow will be a brand new day…